-Decades of research has seen many theories of emotion, yet some of the most fundamental issues, including what is emotion, how different emotions should be defined and classified, whether conscious experiences of emotion are central or epiphenomenal, etc., remain unresolved, as recognized by Adolphs et al. (2019) quoted above as well as the most recent review by Scherer (2022).
-Interestingly, Adolphs' list does not include some even more basic questions, e.g., why do we have emotions in the first place?
+Decades of research have seen many theories of emotion, yet some of the most fundamental issues, including what is emotion, how different emotions should be defined and classified, and whether conscious experiences of emotion are central or epiphenomenal, remain unresolved, as recognized by Adolphs et al. (2019) in the section-opening quotation, as well as the most recent review by Scherer (2022).
+Interestingly, Adolphs's list does not include some even more basic questions; for example, why do human beings have emotions in the first place?
 What general function do they serve?
 What is the specific function of each of the specific emotions?
 And why are emotions so often overtly expressed?
-The following discussion will start with a brief overview of some of the major theories of emotion by discussing, for each of them, how these key questions are addressed.
+The following discussion starts with a brief overview of some of the major theories of emotion by discussing, for each of them, how these key questions are addressed.

-2.1 Discrete (basic) Emotions Theories
+2.1 Discrete (Basic) Emotions Theories

 One of the most straightforward ways to refer to various emotions, even to this day, is to use common words of everyday language, such as happiness (joy), anger, fear, sadness, disgust, surprise, and so on.
-This is what Darwin did in his book over 150 years ago (Darwin, 1872), which established the study of emotion and emotional expressions as a scientific field.
-Even in the early 21 century, including in the present article, it is hard to avoid the use of these terms, because they provide convenient references to the emotions.
+This is what Darwin (1872) did in his book over 150 years ago, which established the study of emotion and emotional expressions as a scientific field.
+Even in the early 21st century, including in the present article, it is hard to avoid the use of these terms, because they provide convenient references to emotions.
 Some of these terms, however, have been given augmented theoretical significance by being used to classify emotions.
-In particular, it is widely recognized that there are five or six basic emotions, known as the big 5 or big 6: happiness, anger, fear, sadness, disgust (and surprise).
+In particular, it is widely recognized that there are five or six basic emotions, known as the Big 5 or Big 6: happiness, anger, fear, sadness, disgust (and surprise).
 Models and frameworks that directly use these names to classify emotions are known as discrete or basic emotions theories.
 Ekman (1999), for example, has proposed the notion of basic emotions based on a variety of common terms.
 There are also continued efforts to add more discrete emotions.
 Ekman and Cordaro (2011) have proposed 10 additional pleasant emotions.
-Tracy (2004) has proposed pride as an independent emotion.
+Tracy and Robins (2004) has proposed pride as an independent emotion.